supabase/auth/README.md

 When `true`, an already-linked OAuth identity may update `auth.users.email` if the provider reports a different **verified** email for the same `provider` + `provider_id` (`sub`).
 Defaults to `false`.

 Unverified provider emails are ignored.
 If the user has an independent `email` identity (password, magic link, or OTP), the canonical email is left unchanged.
 If the new address already belongs to another user, Auth does not merge accounts or move identities; the OAuth identity metadata is still refreshed and login succeeds.
-Custom OAuth, SAML, and Web3 providers are not covered by this setting.
+Custom OAuth and OIDC providers expose the same option as `sync_email` on the admin API.
+SAML and Web3 providers are not covered by this setting.

 This path does not send the interactive "email changed" notification.
 A `user_modified` audit event is recorded when the canonical email actually changes.